-(II).
-"Timely" when applied to the submittal of a Deliverable shall mean submitted no later than the deadline established in this Consent Decree (or in a document approved pursuant to this Consent Decree) and containing all of the elements pertaining to the submittal as set forth in this Consent Decree (or in a document approved pursuant to this Consent Decree).
+Decree).
 "Timely," when applied to the implementation of any Work shall mean implemented no later than the deadline established in this Consent Decree (or in a document approved pursuant to this Consent Decree) and in accordance with the elements pertaining to such Work as set forth in this Consent Decree (or in a document approved pursuant to this Consent Decree).

-(mm).
-"United States" shall mean the United States of America, acting on behalf of EPA, including its departments, agencies, and instrumentalities.

-(nn).
-"Volume Sewer Customer" or "VSC" shall mean any entity or municipality serviced on a bulk basis (at a wholesale rate) by Miami-Dade within the territorial limits of Miami-Dade County, and currently includes the municipalities of Bal Harbour, Bay Harbor Islands, Coral Gables, Florida City, Homestead, Hialeah, Hialeah Gardens, Medley, Miami Beach, North Miami, Opa Locka, North Bay Village, North Miami Beach, Surfside and West Miami.

-(oo).
-"Wastewater Collection and Transmission System" or "WCTS" shall mean the wastewater collection and transmission systems, including all pipes, Force Mains, Gravity Sewer Lines, Pump Stations, manholes and appurtenances thereto, owned or operated by Miami-Dade designed to collect and convey municipal sewage (domestic, commercial and industrial) to Miami-Dade's WWTPs.
+- (oo).
+"United States" shall mean the United States of America, acting on behalf of EPA, including its departments, agencies, and instrumentalities. - (pp).
+"Volume Sewer Customer" or "VSC" shall mean any entity or municipality serviced on a bulk basis (at a wholesale rate) by Miami-Dade within the territorial limits of Miami-Dade County, and currently includes the municipalities of Bal Harbour, Bay Harbor Islands, Coral Gables, Florida City, Homestead, Hialeah, Hialeah Gardens, Medley, Miami Beach, North Miami, Opa Locka, North Bay Village, North Miami Beach, Surfside and West Miami. - (qq).
+"Wastewater Collection and Transmission System" or "WCTS" shall mean the wastewater collection and transmission systems, including all pipes, Force Mains, Gravity Sewer Lines, Pump Stations, manholes and appurtenances thereto, owned or operated by Miami-Dade designed to collect and convey municipal sewage (domestic, commercial and industrial) to Miami-Dade's WWTPs. - (rr).

-(pp).
 "Wastewater Treatment Plant" or "WWTP" shall mean devices or systems used in the storage, treatment, recycling, and reclamation of municipal wastewater.
 For purposes of this Consent Decree, this definition shall include all facilities owned, managed, operated, and maintained by Miami-Dade, including but not limited to the North District WWTP, the Central District WWTP, the South District WWTP, and all components of those plants.

-(qq).
+(ss).
 "Work" shall mean all activities Miami-Dade is required to perform under this Consent Decree.